ALucek/QuicKB/README.md

     device: "cuda"  # Options: "cuda", "mps", "cpu"
 ```

 **Note**: The default configuration and hyperparameters are optimized for CUDA GPUs.
-When using MPS or CPU, you may need to adjust the following parameters for optimal performance:
+When using MPS or CPU, you may need to install other torch versions or adjust the following parameters for optimal performance:

 - Reduce `batch_size` (e.g., 8-16 for MPS, 4-8 for CPU)
 - Reduce `gradient_accumulation_steps` for CPU training